anky3733/Human-Activity-Recognition/README.md

 suffix 'XYZ' represents 3-axial signals in X , Y, and Z directions.

 Feature names

 1. These sensor signals are preprocessed by applying noise filters and then sampled in fixed-width windows(sliding windows) of 2.56 seconds each with 50% overlap. ie., each window has 128 readings.

-2. From Each window, a feature vector was obtianed by calculating variables from the time and frequency domain.
+2. From Each window, a feature vector was obtained by calculating variables from the time and frequency domain.
-In our dataset, each datapoint represents a window with different readings
+In our dataset, each data point represents a window with different readings

-3. The accelertion signal was saperated into Body and Gravity acceleration signals(tBodyAcc-XYZ and tGravityAcc-XYZ) using some low pass filter with corner frequecy of 0.3Hz.
+3. The acceleration signal was saperated into Body and Gravity acceleration signals(tBodyAcc-XYZ and tGravityAcc-XYZ) using some low pass filter with corner frequency of 0.3Hz.

 4. After that, the body linear acceleration and angular velocity were derived in time to obtian jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).